mBartoldus/fourier/README.md

 //     imaginary: [0, -1]
 // }

-fourier(sine)
+// if the number of harmonics is not specified,
+// the function will return 100 harmonics by default. fourier(sine)
 // returns {
 //     real: [0, 0, 0, 0, 0, 0, 0, 0 ...],